Last Updated on 22.11.23 by Gemma Lingard

 One example where you more than likely won’t be the IP owner is if you have created something in your work whilst being employed by someone else, the rights in this instance would be with the employer.
 For example, this article doesn’t belong to me personally, but Gorvins Solicitors instead.

 What you need to do to avoid infringement

-Intellectual property rights are infringed, which is the legal term for an act that breaks a law, when a product, creation or invention protected by IP laws are exploited, copied or used without having the authorisation or permission from the owner of the rights.
-As a business owner this will be integral to you as you could be on the receiving end of a dispute without taking these seriously.
+Intellectual property rights are infringed, which is the legal term for an act that breaks a law when a product, creation or invention protected by IP laws is exploited, copied or used without having the authorisation or permission from the owner of the rights.
+As a business owner, this will be integral to you as you could be on the receiving end of a dispute without taking these seriously.

 Below are a few tips to avoid infringement:

 - Almost everything from the internet is copyrighted, so don’t just take anything you want from the seemingly endless supply of work.
 It’s no defence to say “It didn’t say it was copyrighted on the website” or “I just found it.”